 You May Also Like

 Have you tried this recipe?
-I’d love reading your feedback, please rate and leave a comment below or tag me on Instagram.
+I’d love to read your feedback, please rate and leave a comment below or tag me on Instagram.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kind-friendly inspiration on Pinterest and Instagram.